SpaceG/spaceg.github.io/_posts/2015-05-10-reboot-chmodo+rx-volumes-macintosh-hd-c-terminal-bash-for-everyone-change.markdown

 <br>
 <strong> Verbose Mode </strong>

-Press cmd + V to boot into verbose mode, You See YOur Desktop in a Normal Way, after enter the prompt, do you will see your Screen to Freezing!
+Press <code> cmd + V<code> to boot into verbose mode, You See Your Desktop in a Normal Way, after enter the prompt, do you will see your Screen to Freezing!